saltstack/salt/doc/topics/tutorials/states_pt1.rst

     In this tutorial we will be using yaml in Jinja2 templates which is the default format.
-You can change the default by changing :conf_master:`renderer` in the master configuraiton file.
+You can change the default by changing :conf_master:`renderer` in the master configuration file.

 Install the package
 ===================